smurphin/smurphin.github.io/_posts/2023-05-17-Azure-Open-AI-with-Terraform.md

   ]
 }
 ```
-**i.e two deployments, each with specific model deployments relative to their region**{: important-statement}.
+**i.e two deployments, each with specific model deployments relative to their region**{: .important-statement}.

 - `for_each`: Iterates over the `local.cognitive_deployments` list to create a cognitive deployment for each model within each deployment.